rdig/wpa-cli/readme.md

 NPM command-line utility to administer Wordpress installations.

-The idea of it is to not fiddle with wordpres versions  / updates, just focus on writing your code.
+The idea of it is to not fiddle with wordpres versions  / updates, and just focus on writing your code.
 This should be easy to integrate in either a `npm script` or a runner `task` (`gulp`, `grunt`).

-At the moment it only features an update function, which will get your installation to the latest stable version, but the plan is to also install, change versions, deploy your wordpress files with ease.
+At the moment it only features an instal and update function, which will get your installation to the latest stable version, but the plan is to also change versions, deploy your wordpress files with ease.

 Check the [roadmap](readme.md#roadmap--todo) for more information.